 I just feel disconnected.
 And not for the first time, I feel like I don’t know you at all, not really.

-everybodyslearninghow asked: you cannot be that old my dear. some people don't find someone for them until much later on. i know a beautiful couple that are fully in love, and they got together in their mid-forties. i don't know if this is encouraging or not. but i think you are beautiful and creative and unique. you certainly don't need a boy to be any of those things. but i don't think that means that a wonderful boy won't see those things one day and want to be yours. i don't know what you want exactly. but you have loads of time. keep being wonderful. :)
+everybodyslearninghow said: you cannot be that old my dear. some people don't find someone for them until much later on. i know a beautiful couple that are fully in love, and they got together in their mid-forties. i don't know if this is encouraging or not. but i think you are beautiful and creative and unique. you certainly don't need a boy to be any of those things. but i don't think that means that a wonderful boy won't see those things one day and want to be yours. i don't know what you want exactly. but you have loads of time. keep being wonderful. :)

 I really sign on here often, don’t I? :P